-In Holland there are considerable government rebates available for working families to assist with the costs of childcare.
+Here in the Netherlands there are considerable government rebates available to assist with the costs of childcare.

-Through the Dutch Childcare Allowance (or Kinderopvangtoeslag) Dutch tax authorities reimburse a substantial portion of childcare costs, for children aged 0-12 years, where both parents (or a single parent) are working or studying.
+Through the Dutch Childcare Allowance (or Kinderopvangtoeslag) Dutch tax authorities reimburse a substantial portion of childcare costs each month, for children aged 0-12 years, where both parents (or a single parent) are working or studying.

 In order for your family to be eligible for the Childcare Allowance, the childcare services that you choose must be provided by a registered childcare.
 As a registered childcare provider, all of Zein’s services are covered by the childcare allowance - including Day Care, Pre-School, After School Care and Holiday Camps.

 To determine how much your family may be entitled to get back through the Dutch Childcare Allowance, Zein provides a handy calculator.
 Click here to calculate how much you may be able to get back and read on to find out how to claim.

 Most (foreign) parents registered in the Netherlands are entitled to the Childcare Allowance when using formal registered childcare – irrespective of nationality or length of stay.
 Even if you do not pay tax in the Netherlands, you are often still eligible for the refund – provided both parents (or a single parent) are working or studying*.

 Through this link, the government provides further information on the criteria to claim the Dutch Childcare Allowance (Kinderopvangtoeslag).